-Stalking is a course of conduct directed at a specific person that would cause a reasonable person to: (1) feel fear for their safety or the safety of others, or (2) suffer substantial emotional distress.
-Stalking includes behaviors or activities occurring on more than one occasion that collectively instill fear in a victim, and/or threaten their safety, mental health, or physical health.
+Stalking is a course of conduct directed at a specific person knowingly or consciously disregarding a substantial and unjustifiable risk that the course of conduct that would cause a reasonable person to: (1) feel fear for their safety or the safety of others, or (2) suffer substantial emotional distress.
+Stalking includes behaviors or activities occurring on more than one occasion that collectively and consciously disregard and recklessly instill fear in a victim, and/or threaten their safety, mental health, or physical health.
 Such behaviors and activities may include, but are not limited to, the following:

-- A. Non-consensual communication, including face-to-face communication, telephone calls, voice messages, e-mails, texts, letters, notes, gifts, or any other communications that are undesired and place another person in fear - B. Use of online, electronic, or digital technologies, including:
+- A. Non-consensual communication, including face-to-face communication, telephone calls, voice messages, e-mails, texts, letters, notes, gifts, or any other communications that are undesired and place another person in fear; - B. Use of online, electronic, or digital technologies, including:

-- Unauthorized posting of pictures, messages, and/or information about the complainant on websites, Internet sites, social networking sites, and/or bulletin boards or in chat rooms - Sending unwanted/unsolicited email, texts or talk requests - Posting private or public messages on Internet sites, social networking sites, and/or bulletin boards - Installing spyware on a victim's computer - Using Global Positioning Systems (GPS) to monitor a victim - C. Pursuing, following, waiting, or showing up uninvited at or near a residence, workplace, classroom, or other places frequented by the victim - D. Surveillance or other types of observation, including staring or "peeping" - E. Trespassing - F. Vandalism - G. Non-consensual touching - H. Direct verbal or physical threats - Gathering information about an individual from friends, family, and/or coworkers - J. Threats to harm self or others - K. Defamation lying to others about the victim
+- Unauthorized posting of pictures, messages, and/or information about the complainant on websites, Internet sites, social networking sites, and/or bulletin boards or in chat rooms - Sending unwanted/unsolicited email, texts or talk requests - Posting private or public messages on Internet sites, social networking sites, and/or bulletin boards - Installing spyware on a victim's computer - Using Global Positioning Systems (GPS) to monitor a victim - C. Pursuing, following, waiting, or showing up uninvited at or near a residence, workplace, classroom, or other places frequented by the victim - D. Surveillance or other types of observation, including staring or "peeping" - E. Trespassing - F. Vandalism - G. Non-consensual touching - H. Direct verbal or physical threats - I. Gathering information about an individual from friends, family, and/or co-workers - J. Threats to harm self or others - K. Defamation lying to others about the victim.